victorwokili/AWS-Intermediate/Networking/2 Tier Web Application/Readme.md

 a.
 Don't forget to include an auto scaling group access IAM Role to the template
 b.
 Ensure you it is a public IP

-4. Create an autoscaling group
+4. Create an autoscaling group for both Web and App Servers

-5.
+5. Create the BastionHostServer EC2 instance
+  - Ensure the Security Group of the Bastion Host Server has port 22 connected to 0.0.0.0/0
+  -

+## Test VPC Gateway Endpoint
+6.